PreventUpdate

 if input_id == "city-checklist":

-all_selected = ["All"] if set(cities_selected) == set(all_cities) else []
+all_selected = ["All"] if set(cities_selected) == set(options) else []

 else:

-cities_selected = all_cities if all_selected else []
+cities_selected = options if all_selected else []

 return cities_selected, all_selected